 Things get a little more complex for iPad when it comes to split view mode, which is when you have two apps running side by side – iOS will automatically downgrade our app to a compact size class at various points depending on the exact iPad model.

-Fortunately, all we care about are these two horizontal options: do we have lots of space (regular) or is space restricted (compact).
-If space is low we’re going to keep the current nested VStack
+Fortunately, to begin with all we care about are these two horizontal options: do we have lots of horizontal space (regular) or is space restricted (compact).
+If we have a regular amount of space, we’re going to keep the current HStack

-approach so that we don’t try and squeeze everything onto one line, but if there’s more space we’ll ditch that and place the views directly into the parent HStack
+approach so that everything its neatly on one line, but if space is restricted we’ll ditch that and place each of the views into a VStack

 .